VR-25/acc/README.md

 ## USAGE

 ACC is designed to run out of the box, without user intervention.
 You can simply install it and forget.
-However, as I've been observing, most people will want to tweak settings - and everyone will want to know whether the thing is actually working.
+However, as I've been observing, most people will want to tweak settings - and obviously everyone will want to know whether the thing is actually working.

-If you're not comfortable with the command line, skip this section and use the `ACC app` (links section) to configure/manage ACC.
+If you're not comfortable with the command line, skip this section and use the `ACC app` (links section) to manage ACC.
 Alternatively, you can use a `text editor` to modify `/sdcard/acc/config.txt`.
 Changes to this file take effect almost instantly, and without a daemon restart.

-Notes/Tips for Front-end Developers
-- It's best to use full commands over short equivalents - e.g., `--set chargingSwitch` instead of `-s s`.
-- Follow auto-install/upgrade instructions in `moduleZip/install-latest.sh`.
-- Use provided config descriptions for ACC settings in the app.
-Include additional information (trusted) where appropriate.

-Terminal Commands
+### Terminal Commands

 ```
 acc <option(s)> <arg(s)>